IBM/z_ansible_collections_doc/source/support/get-support.rst

 Support from Red Hat and IBM
 ----------------------------

 We encourage you to check GitHub issues or GitHub discussions to see if similar issues were raised before you open a support ticket.
-To get support from Red Hat and IBM, follow these procedures:
+To get support from Red Hat and IBM®, follow these procedures:

 #.
 Open a support case with Red Hat through `Red Hat Customer Portal`_.
 Red Hat Support will check your enitlement for support and decide if the issue belongs to IBM.